At the beginning a little errata to part 1

 header - this is default for mercure (you can use different but it requires specific configuration)

-- replace previous file /etc/mercure/mercure.yamlwith new one and update it with JWT_KEY generated above
+/etc/mercure/mercure.yamlwith new one and update it with JWT_KEY generated above - replace previous file

-- replace previous file /etc/systemd/system/mercure.servicewith the new one and run- sudo systemctl daemon-reload
+/etc/systemd/system/mercure.servicewith the new one and runsudo systemctl daemon-reloadsudo systemctl restart mercure.service

-- simple test to check if everything is OK test-rocks.sh just replace JWT_TOKEN with your token, when you run it in console you will see returned UUID.
+again but this time we shall be able to talk to it - simple test to check if everything is OK test-rocks.sh just replace JWT_TOKEN with your token, when you run it in console you will see returned UUID.

 If you want to see it on web browser use - and check results in browser and browser console.

-If you see at any stage Unauthorized that means there is something wrong and I think you should restart the fight
+If you see at any stage Unauthorized that means there is something wrong

 and I think you should restart the fight ![]()